DragonOS-Community/DragonOS/README_EN.md

 ## How to join DragonOS ?

-&emsp;&emsp;If you are willing to join us, you can check the project panel of GitHub warehouse, select the recently planned functions, and improve them.
+&emsp;&emsp;If you are willing to join us, you can check the project panel of the GitHub repo, select the recently planned functions, and improve them.

-&emsp;&emsp;Or, you can also bring your ideas and ideas, discuss with the community partners, and create some new functions for dragonos.
+&emsp;&emsp;Or, you can also bring your ideas, discuss with community members, and create some new functions for DragonOS.

-## How to come in contact with the community?
+## How to contact the community?

 &emsp;&emsp;You can send me an email.
 My email address is[ longjin@RinGoTek.cn ](mailto: longjin@RinGoTek.cn )。